Geometric unification theory of the grand unification and gravitational interactions and new physics: Applications and New Physics

+All the deduced Lagrangians in this paper in current particle physics standard model are invariant in all general coordinate transformations (for tangent bundle) and gauge transformations (for principal bundle), which just means that the physics laws are not dependent on people's observations.

+The general Lagrangians of both high order fundamental interactions and different nonlinear physical interactions in current particle physics standard model cannot be given up to now \cite{rev1}.
+Therefore, this paper, for the first time, gives all these Lagrangians, thus we may give these expression's new physics, e.g., relevant to Eqs.
+(37), (38) and (40-44).

+Einstein thought, god would not care about only inertial system, and god should specially care about the invariable non-inertial system under general coordinate transformation, because only using the general non-inertial system people can identify the most general laws of physics, and can deduce that the general laws of physics do not depend on people's observation, god should be more capable, so Einstein believes that the general theory of relativity is correct.

+Similarly, the investigations in this paper are the same.
+Our investigations also satisfy the invariances of general coordinate transformation and gauge transformation, and also lead to the fact that physical laws do not depend on human observation.
+God should be more capable and would not give up such a good plan not to choose.

+Especially so far, no experiments prove the existence of a higher dimensional space \cite{rev1}, and this studies of this paper do not need the extra higher dimensional spaces, we realize the unification of the fundamental interaction laws of physics, this theory is the \textquotedblleft from down to up\textquotedblright\ beautiful phenomenological theory of the very economical and very realistic symmetries, so the research of this paper is of important theoretical and practical values, and many new physical predictions are presented.

+For example, this paper discovers the new Lagrangians in the equations (37), (38) and (40-44), their corresponding Euler-Lagrange equations by Eq.(34) and the new physical interaction law expressed by the equations and so on.

-Because of length limitation of the Letter, the other Lagrangians in physics may be analogously derived, their detailed applications can be given easily by means of the research of this Letter and which will be written in our following papers.
+Because of length limitation of the paper, the other Lagrangians in physics and the corresponding new physics may be analogously derived, their detailed applications can be given easily by means of the research of this paper and which will be written in our following papers.

+This principle not only is not opposed to the usual restrictions of causality in a quantum field theory, but also the principle is more general, and can deduce the usual restrictions of causality in a quantum field theory.
+Because the usual restrictions of causality in a quantum field theory are mainly coming from the restrictions of Lorentz transformations, Lorentz transformations consist of some equations, any equation must satisfy quantitative causal principle, namely, some changes (cause) of some quantities in any equation must result in the relative changes (result) of the other quantities in the equation so that the equation's right side keeps no-loss-no-gain, i.e., zero, namely, the equation satisfies the quantitative causal principle, which is very similar to Eq.(2.4)'s casual discussion (below Eq.(2.4) in Ref.\cite{liao}.

+Causality is one of the most fundamental and essential notions in physics \cite{Einst}.
+Causal efficacy cannot propagate faster than light, which comes from the constraints of Lorentz transformations of special relativity.
+Thus, in space-like spacetime, any two physical operators in a general quantum field are commutative, because they cannot have any relation by Lorentz transformations.

+For symmetric principle \cite{symm}, people currently know that it is the fundamental principle of physics, which may deduce various symmetric groups, four fundamental interactions of physics and so on \cite{wei,liz,car,perski} .
+Consequently, symmetry is playing the key role in physics.